Spaceship Slingshot Stunt

 - Inverted with the aerobraking maneuver in 2010: The Year We Make Contact, used to reduce the Leonov's speed so it can enter Jupiter's orbit.
 Not that it's any less dramatic with a fire-enshrouded spaceship tearing through the upper atmosphere.

-- Kamen Rider X Super Sentai Super Hero Taisen has Kamen Rider Fourze and Red Buster and Blue Buster piloting the Double Rocket Drill Go-Buster-Oh around Saturn to slingshot around and deliver a Rider Kick onto Big Machine.
+- Kamen Rider × Super Sentai: Super Hero Taisen has Kamen Rider Fourze and Red Buster and Blue Buster piloting the Double Rocket Drill Go-Buster-Oh around Saturn to slingshot around and deliver a Rider Kick onto Big Machine.

-- In Interstellar, the Endurance slingshots a black hole in order to get up to the speed needed for the onward flight to Edmunds planet.
+- In Interstellar, the Endurance slingshots the black hole Gargantua in order to get up to the speed needed for the onward flight to Edmunds' planet.

 - Used a few times in the Star Wars Expanded Universe: